 It will also provide a new community arts centre, which will be run by the resident artists as part of the rental agreement.

-Apparata is responsible for the design of the building, a five-storey red brick block with an irregular roof form that combines mono-pitched and flat sections.
+Apparata is responsible for the design of the building, a five-storey pigmented concrete block with an irregular roof form that combines mono-pitched and flat sections.
 Various cut outs in the facades will provide access to inset balconies and to the street.

 Grayson, who previously collaborated with former FAT-founder Charles Holland on A House for Essex, is advising on the project.
 He forms part of a panel contributing towards the final design of the building and selecting the 12 artists who will eventually live in the development.

 "By placing artists squarely within the community, the project aims to remove barriers to engagement, fostering inclusive and creative ways of using civic space," said Create London, the arts organisation that commissioned the project.

 The aim is to accomodate artists at different stages of their careers and lives, with space for recent graduates as well as older artists with families.

 Architects Astrid Smitham – formerly of Caruso St John – and Nicholas Lobo Brennan – formerly of GRUPPE – have arranged the apartments across the upper floors of the block, while the arts centre is set in the base.

 A communal outdoor space for eating and working will be shared between groups of three apartments, which can be joined together to offer the the possibility of co-living arrangements.
 Shared living areas could be used to share the responsibility of childcare or host events, depending on the residents' desires.

 "At a time when councils are struggling to build and manage existing community spaces – and artists are finding it increasingly hard to remain in London – we see this project as a pilot or model which could be replicated in other London boroughs," said Create London.